Frequently Asked Questions about

 Yes, I use professional video, audio and editing equipment and software.

-Do we hear you asking questions in the movie?
+Are you in the movie?

 Our family has a few “skeletons” in the closet that we prefer remain there.
 How do you handle those if they come out in an interview?